-- Cystic fibrosis and homozygous for F508del mutations, approved for treatment - Age: 2.0 to 5.9 years - In usual state of good health - A clinical decision has been made for subject to begin Orkambi treatment - Family committed to the 6 to 8 month study protocol with visits to CHOP that will last 2-3 days for the baseline visit (Visit 1) prior to Orkambi and the 24 week visit (Visit 3) after clinically prescribed Orkambi treatment has begun, and will last up to 2 days for the 12 week visit (Visit 2) after Orkambi treatment has begun.
+- Cystic fibrosis with at least one CFTR gating mutation of these ten (G551D, G178R, S549N, S549R, G551S, G1244E, S1251N, S1255P, G1439D, or R117H). - Age: 6 months to 2 years of age - In their usual state of good health - A clinical decision has been made for subject to begin ivacaftor treatment. - Family committed to the 4 to 6 month study protocol with visits to CHOP that will last 2-3 days for the baseline visit (Visit 1) prior to ivacaftor treatment and the 12 week visit (Visit 3) after clinically prescribed ivacaftor treatment has begun, and will last up to 2 days for the 6 week visit (Visit 2) after ivacaftor treatment has begun. - Note that ivacaftor is now approved by the FDA for 6 month to 2 year old children for the additional 28 CFTR mutations known to be responsive to ivacaftor potentiation, these will also be considered.
+With our limited sample size, the mutations that have shown the strongest improvement with treatment will be given priority for enrollment.